chenkianwee/project-automated/index.md

 ---
-title: project_automation
+title: Project-Automated
 layout: home
-description: project_automation
+description: Project Automated
-intro_image: "images/illustrations/ai-generated.jpg"
+intro_image: "images/illustrations/blank.svg"
-intro_image_absolute: false
+intro_image_absolute: true
 intro_image_hide_on_mobile: true
 show_call_box: true
 ---

-# project_automation
+# Project-Automated

 Automating tasks in Architecture Design, Engineering Design, Construction and Operation of Buildings.
-We automate all the repetitive tasks so you can focus on solving the real problem!
+We can automate or teach you how to automate all the repetitive tasks so you can focus on solving the real problem!